kryptkitty/weather/README.md

 #### `*.template` overrides

 This class of file is special because it will override its unadorned sibling.
 This can be seen in `README.md` which has a sibling `README.md.template` to use instead of the template flake's `README.md` which you are reading now.

 Any file may be used this way but the file to override must exist next to the `.template` version.
 If there is no base file, the template file will not be found.

+Using a symlink to make the .template file point to the base file will make a file which is unchanged by the @VARIABLE@ step but which also tracks the base file automatically.

 #### `init-template.sh` generation